Azure/PyRIT/LOCAL_DEPLOYMENT.md

 - The builder currently expects existing file paths or URLs for media-heavy flows.
 - It does not yet provide a polished browser upload flow for images or videos.
-- The builder is for prompt creation and preview.
+- The builder is for prompt creation, preview, and optional helper-generated reference images.
 It is not yet a complete end-to-end run console for every PyRIT scenario.
 - Some converter previews depend on how well the helper model follows structured instructions.
 The current Grok fallback makes previews usable, but results can still vary.

 ## Useful Commands